 The situation now before the Court does not fit precisely under either Rule 1.7 or bankruptcy doctrine.
 The issue here is not whether the Stradley firm took on a representation adverse to an affiliate of an existing client.
 The Stradley firm is representing the Receiver, who was for many years a partner in the firm and is now of counsel and still does work for clients of the Stradley firm, including UBS Financial Services.
 Although a client, the Receiver is also an attorney with the firm.
 Thus, Stradley's attorney-client relationship with the Receiver presents no conflict or even a potential conflict between the Stradley firm and any other [22] clients.
 The Court cannot look at this matter exclusively as an issue of whether the Receiver in his role as an attorney and the Stradley firm have a conflict.
-For this reason, Rule 1.7 can only provide a reference, but not a final case, a copy of the application shall be transmitted by the applicant to the United States trustee.
-The application shall state the specific facts showing the necessity for the employment, the name of the person to be employed, the reasons for the selection, the professional services to be rendered, any proposed arrangement for compensation, and, to the best of the applicant's knowledge, all of the person's connections with the debtor, creditors, any other party in interest, their respective attorneys and accountants, the United States trustee, or any person employed in the office of the United States trustee.
+For this reason, Rule 1.7 can only provide a reference, but not a final answer, as to whether the Receiver and his firm met their duties of disclosure to this Court.

+necessity for the employment, the name of the person to be employed, the reasons for the selection, the professional services to be rendered, any proposed arrangement for compensation, and, to the best of the applicant's knowledge, all of the person's connections with the debtor, creditors, any other party in interest, their respective attorneys and accountants, the United States trustee, or any person employed in the office of the United States trustee.
 The application shall be accompanied by a verified statement of the person to be employed setting forth the person's connections with the debtor, creditors, any other party in interest, their respective attorneys and accountants, the United States trustee, or any person employed in the office of the United States trustee.